gmc-code/PC-microbit-micropython/docs/extra/urandom_module.rst

     b can be lower of higher than a.
 The order doesn't matter. urandom.uniform(1, 3) is the same as urandom.uniform(3, 1)

-| The code below scrolls a random float from 0 to 3, then a float form 4 to 6.
+| The code below scrolls a random float from 0 to 3, then a float from 4 to 6.

 .. code-block:: python